ivangcode/next-app-assesment/README.md

 - Ability to click on a "Ver detalles" button to navigate to a book details page.
 - Use of Next.js router for navigation between pages.
 - Implementation of dark mode using Material-UI's ThemeProvider.
+- A drop-down button to see the book synopsis

 ## Components